-Core Banking Modernization is a complex topic that is intermixed with many aspects of how banks are positioning to modernize their core banking architecture.
+Core banking modernization is a complex topic that is intermixed with many aspects of how banks are positioning to modernize their core banking architecture.
 A flexible and digital-enabled core system built on modern component technology can mean the difference between future success and potential failure for many banks in today's market.

 Any path forward for banks begins with re-structuring core IT systems to create a more agile and innovative way to grow and compete.
-Capitalize on core banking IT architecture that is able to respond swiftly, efficiently and effectively to market fluctuations and other dynamics.
+Capitalize on core banking IT architecture that can respond swiftly, efficiently and effectively to market fluctuations and other dynamics.